pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why did the number of posts not change when you were redirected back to the `/users` route?

+* **Your Answer:** We did not update the state

-* **Your Answer:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
+* **Question:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
 What options can you think of?

-* **Question:**

----
+* **Your Answer:** We can re-fetch and refresh the state.

 - [ ] Using your preferred method, update your code so that the frontend will reflect the changes made to the backend.